jiangfengming/spa-history/README.md

 })
 ```

-And you can push a hidden location, which will not change the value of browser's address bar. the hidden location is stored in `window.history.state`
+And you can push a hidden location, which will not change the value of browser's address bar.
+the hidden location is stored in `window.history.state`.

 ```js
 history.push({